-The Open course at Real Club de Golf El Prat measures around 7,000 yards from the medal tees with a par of 72.
+The Pink course at Real Club de Golf El Prat measures around 7,000 yards from the medal tees with a par of 72.
 Fairways are generally wide and greens are large with subtle borrows.

 Rees Jones and Seve Ballesteros fashioned Santander into an extremely tough and long course which stretches out to almost 7,500 yards from the back tees.
 It’s one of Spain’s longest courses...

 Neguri, or Real Sociedad de Golf de Neguri to give the club its full title, was originally founded way back in 1911 but today’s course was laid out in 1961 and it’s located in Getxo, a few kilometres north west of Bilbao.